 According to the Texas Association for the Gifted & Talented, Texas law requires teachers receive 30 hours of gifted and talented training to be eligible to teach gifted.
-Additionally, teachers must receive six hours of training yearly to maintain that eligibility.
-Our Gifted and Talented specialists provide these 30 hours of training throughout the year during workshops or thorough customized professional development delivered straight to your campus or district staff.
+Additionally teachers must receive six hours of training yearly to maintain that eligibility.
+Our Gifted and Talented specialists provide these 30 hours of training throughout the year during workshops, or through customized professional development delivered straight to your campus or district staff.

 - Equity in Giftedness